Project: FTC-Compliant Protection Plan Flow

 Dual Flow Design Approach

-2. Customers receive a magic link via SMS to review and confirm on their own device
+2. Customers receive a “magic link” via SMS to review and approve terms on their own devices

 Outcomes: